-The stove has been treated with a heat-resistant coating which hardens at a temperature of approximately 250 °C. This hardening process causes the production of smoke and malodorous fumes, so the room must be very well ventilated.
-During the first firing, which should be carried out using approximatly 1 kg of wood, the stoking door must be opened slightly every 10 minutes for the first two hours to prevent the sealing rope sticking to the stove.
+The stove has been treated with a heatresistant coating which hardens at a temperature of approximately 250 °C. This hardening process causes the production of smoke and malodorous fumes, so the room must be very well ventilated.

+During the first firing, which should be carried out using approximatly 1.6 kg. of wood, the stoking door must be left slightly open and must not be closed until the stove is cold.
+This is to prevent the sealing rope sticking to the stove.